Jul 18, 2020

 These two marvels are featured on Together Journal, where you can see even more glorious images of their day and her incredible sense of style.

-Founded by Kyha Simpson after tying the knot and wanting to bring something new to the industry, One Day Bridal.
-Designed and handmade in Melbourne, One Day Bridal are one of the early frontrunners of doing things differently, and as a result have inspired an industry-wide shift in risk-taking designs.
+Founded by Kyha Simpson after tying the knot and wanting to bring something new to the industry, KYHA Studios.
+Designed and handmade in Melbourne, KYHA Studios are one of the early frontrunners of doing things differently, and as a result have inspired an industry-wide shift in risk-taking designs.
+See more of this Kyha Studios Wedding Dress.

 I hope i’m not the only one who, based on the brand name, initially thought Paolo Sebastian was some kind of lavish octogenarian European designer with over half a century of brilliant work under their belt.